Synvya/ai-concierge/docs/architecture.md

 2. Lint & test jobs for backend and frontend.
 3. Build and push Docker images to ECR.
 4. Deploy job uses AWS CLI commands to register a new task definition and update the ECS service.
-5. Frontend build artifacts uploaded to S3 and CloudFront cache invalidated.
+5. Frontend build artifacts uploaded to S3 and the CloudFront distribution (https://snovalley.synvya.com) cache invalidated.

 ## Local Development
 - `docker-compose up` starts backend, frontend, local Postgres (with pgvector extension), and MinIO (S3-compatible) for analytics testing.